hamidhosen42/Deep-Learning-with-Natural-Language-Processing/README.md

    4. Self-Aware

--- Types of AI (based on technology):
+- Types of AI (based on technology):

    1. Artificial Narrow Intelligence (ANI)

    2. Artificial General Intelligence (AGI)
    3. Artificial Super Intelligence (ASI)

+## What is Deep Learning

+- Deep learning is a subset of AI's machine learning.
+Artificial intelligence lets computers replicate human behavior.
+Machine learning uses data-trained algorithms to do all this.
+Deep learning is inspired by the human brain's structure.